mmphego/mmphego.github.io/_posts/2021-02-07-How-to-fork-a-subdirectory-of-repo-as-a-different-repo-on-GitHub.md

 title: "How To Fork A Subdirectory Of Repo As A Different Repo On GitHub"
 date: 2021-02-07 17:15:48.000000000 +02:00
 tags:
+- GitHub
+- Git
+- Tips and Tricks
 ---
 # How To Fork A Subdirectory Of Repo As A Different Repo On GitHub.